 This is especially true with the rise of competitive submission grappling.
 As more catch wrestlers start to compete in these competitions I believe it will start to receive more recognition.

-Personally, I would love to see more catch wrestlers compete in no-gi grappling tournaments.
-People like Josh Barnett have proven its effectiveness by winning both the no-gi world champions ship as well as becoming the Metamoris heavyweight champion.
+I would love to see more catch wrestlers compete in no-gi grappling tournaments.
+People like Josh Barnett have proven its effectiveness by winning both the no-gi world championships as well as becoming the Metamoris heavyweight champion.

 Keeping this amazing art alive certainly depends on this generation continuing to teach the art to future generations.
 It has a lot to offer the grappling world and I would hate to see go away.